In My Own Words is a blog dedicated to sharing the stories, reflections, and experiences of people with Down syndrome, as expressed in interviews.

 In My Own Words is a place for everyone to come and listen, and it's a place for each and every person with Down syndrome to be interviewed and be heard.

 Samuel Anderson is the blog's co-founder, interview king, and inspiration.
 He has dubbed himself "the history man," and says the historic figure he currently admires most is Corrie ten Boom, "because she trusted in God."
+An inclusion advocate, Sam was the first person with Down syndrome to attend his elementary and junior high schools.

 Katherine Halberstadt Anderson is a journalist who also happens to be Sam's mom and blogging partner.
 She's been privileged to hear Sam's perspectives on history, theology, and life for the last 17 years.